tabcat/spec/IPFS_LOG_ENTRY.md

 ## Signature Creation and Verification

-The **from** field must reference data that can be used to verify the validity of the entry.
+The **auth** field must reference data that can be used to verify the validity of the entry.
 In most cases this is an [identity] with a public key.

-The **sig** field must be the byte output of the DSA used to sign the **data** field with the identity referenced by the **from** field.
+The **sig** field must be the byte output of the DSA used to sign the **data** field with the identity referenced by the **auth** field.
 The identity specifies the DSA and keys being used to create and verify the **sig** field.

 The **data** field must be the [dag-cbor](https://github.com/ipld/ipld/blob/master/specs/codecs/dag-cbor/spec.md) encoded entry data in its bytes format.